FrederiqueBaillais/Odile-s-jobs-interview/README.md

 + What are the pros and cons of extending built-in JavaScript objects?

 + What are the differences between ES6 class and ES5 function constructors?

++ What's a typical use case for anonymous functions?